Querke/uGUI_AutoConvert_TextMeshPro/README.md

 # uGUI_AutoConvert_TextMeshPro
 ![gif](https://i.imgur.com/zo7EOJY.gif)
 Helper Tool to automatically convert all of your Unity Text and InputFields to TextMeshPro equivalent components
+Ever done the mistake of creating entire UI systems with the default uGUI text components?
+I have, so I made this tool.

 **Warning**: To use this tool, you need to place the script inside an Editor folder **Warning**: This script might contain bugs, as it is a result of a community effort